cargiocom/web3-functions/README.md

-# Web3 Functions Template

-Use this template to write, test and deploy Web3 Functions.

 ## What are Web3 Functions?

 Web3 Functions are decentralized cloud functions that work similarly to AWS Lambda or Google Cloud, just for web3.
 They enable developers to execute on-chain transactions based on arbitrary off-chain data (APIs / subgraphs, etc) & computation.
 These functions are written in Typescript.